PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tutorial.md

 In fact, this formalism extends beyond the case of group representations on vector spaces, and can also deal with super vector spaces (to describe fermions) and more general (unitary) fusion categories.
-Preliminary support for these generalizations is present in TensorXD.jl and will be extended in the near future.
+Preliminary support for these generalizations is present in TensorLabXD.jl and will be extended in the near future.

 All of these concepts will be explained throughout the remainder of this manual, including several details regarding their implementation.
 However, to just use tensors and their